 Allen: There are challenges where you hit a wall and you feel like you don’t know what you are doing anymore.
 The hardest part so far is that we had to have a completely functional prototype before being brought back into Rabbit Cloud.
 Gaetan wanted to make sure that we were actually working when he gave us this opportunity.
 That code rush the last week, we were hitting walls, I was freaking out.
 Things were crashing and getting deleted, but it was good to experience that as a team.

 What have you enjoyed most about developing AVIA?

 Pedro: Learning.
-When we started all we knew were systems, we had no web development experience before that.
+When we started all we knew were systems.
+Before this, we had no web development experience.
 We jumped into a rabbit hole after reading an article, and just learning new stuff was the most fun.

-Allen: That whole opportunity to go to startup school, networking, observing and listening to professional CEOs, from companies such as from Triplebyte and Amazon, it was great to learn from them.
+Allen: That opportunity to go to startup school.
+Networking, observing and listening to professional CEOs, from companies such as from Triplebyte and Amazon, it was great to learn from them.
 To work as a team and practice communicating, that is all a part of being successful.
-It made me realize in this world it is not easy to do anything by yourself, you need people with backgrounds in it.
-With my company I want leadership and AVIA is built on leadership, learning from each other and learning to code.
+It made me realize it is not easy to do anything by yourself.
+You need people with the right background and skills.
+With my company, I want leadership and AVIA is built on leadership.
+We also learn from each other.
 We both had no coding experience coming in.